kyleschmid/ObjectMerge/README.md

 ## Typical Use Cases

+### Data Loader

-* While this tool doesn't identify duplicates, Salesforce has great standard features for doing so.
+While this tool doesn't identify duplicates, Salesforce has great standard features for doing so.
 You can run a report to get duplicate IDs and then use Data Loader with the Object Merge Pair object to merge duplicates en masse:
 * Sort by Duplicate Record Set Name then in a manner to make your master records show up first
 * Add columns for Master ID and Victim ID
 * Copy the first ID to the Master ID field
 * Use the Excel formulas in Example_Duplicate_Report.xlsx for the rest of the Master ID and Victim ID rows
 * Copy/paste the Master ID and Victim ID columns into a new spreadsheet
 * Sort by Victim ID and remove all rows with blank Victim IDs
 * Save as a .csv
 * Use Data Loader to insert these pairs into the Object Merge Pair object

-* If you'd like to provide a more intuitive UI for your users to merge certain types of objects, you can leverage custom lookup fields, workflow field updates, and record types to remove the need for users to copy and paste Salesforce IDs.
-Example for Contact:
-	* Create "Master Contact" and "Victim Contact" lookups
-	* Create a "Contact Merge Pair" Page Layout
-	* Create a "Contact Merge" Record Type
-	* Assign the new Page Layout to the new Record Type
-	* Add the new lookup fields to the new Page Layout
-	* Create a Process Builder on Object Merge Pair that populates the Master ID field with whatever is in the Master Contact field.
-Do the same for Victim ID and Victim Contact.
+## ObjectMerge Duplicate Manager

+The ObjectMerge Duplicate Manager is a Lightning Component that allows users to merge records straight from the record detail page.
+When included on a Lightning Record Page, the component will find Duplicate Record Items that are part of any Duplicate Record Set that includes the current record (these get generated by the "Report" option with Salesforce Duplicate Rules).
+If duplicates are found, users can merge two or more records using the component.
+You can control which fields display in the component's table by including a comma-seperated list of field API names in the "Fields" attribute of the component within the Lightning Record Page editor.

+## DemandTools

-* If you have a license to DemandTools MassImpact, use this <a href="https://github.com/kyleschmid/ObjectMerge/blob/master/DemandTools_MassImpact_Set_Status_to_Retry.MIxml" target="_blank" >scenario</a> to set the statuses of all Object Merge Pair records with an "Error" status to "Retry" to attempt the merges again.
+If you have a license to DemandTools MassImpact, use this <a href="https://github.com/kyleschmid/ObjectMerge/blob/master/DemandTools_MassImpact_Set_Status_to_Retry.MIxml" target="_blank" >scenario</a> to set the statuses of all Object Merge Pair records with an "Error" status to "Retry" to attempt the merges again.